21 Jan 2026

 In our view, yes.

-After a collapse like Carillion, it’s fair to ask why the auditors didn’t see the accounts were too optimistic (or needed impairment).
+After high-profile corporate collapses, it’s fair to ask why the auditors didn’t see the accounts were too optimistic (or needed impairment).
 It’s also fair to ask why the directors prepared optimistic accounts in the first place.

-Giving the regulator the power to investigate the CEO and directors of a Carillion at the same time as their auditors would be a balanced move.
+Giving the regulator the power to investigate the CEO and directors of high-profile collapses at the same time as their auditors, would have been a balanced move and is now unlikely to happen.

-Additionally, the bill was meant to rebalance regulation towards the largest private companies, and away from the smallest listed ones – who might have welcomed the change.
-AIM businesses and smaller building societies will be sad to see the bill go.
+Additionally, the bill was meant to rebalance regulation towards the largest private companies and away from the smallest listed ones – who might have welcomed the change.
+Larger AIM businesses and smaller building societies had hoped to be scoped out, so they will be sad to see the bill go.

 What happens next?